Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: System Design and Integration

 \subsubsection{Scheduler}

-The scheduler is Chaos's brain and can be deployed on any node.
+The scheduler is the brain of Chaos and can be deployed on any node.
 Its \textit{cluster monitor} tracks cluster topology, network resources, and scaling events reported by node agents, then passes this data to the \textit{peer negotiator} to take actions based on the protocols described in Section \ref{sec:peer-negotiation-protocols}.
 For each event, the scheduler should update the model synchronization policy since the topology has changed, and for scale-out, it also updates the state replication policy.
 These policies are generated by the \textit{plan generator} using data from the cluster monitor.
-Algorithms \ref{alg:OptimalPartition} and \ref{alg:FeasibleAllocation} outputs the state replication policy, while the model synchronization policy follows the all-reduce scheduler's strategy (e.g., FAPT in NetStorm \cite{li2024accelerating}).
-The plan generator also supports custom policies, such as user-defined or ChatGPT-generated ones.
+Algorithm \ref{alg:FeasibleAllocation} works in the control plane and outputs the state replication policy, while the model synchronization policy follows the data-plane all-reduce strategy (e.g., \cite{li2024accelerating}).
+The plan generator supports custom policies, like user-defined or AI-generated ones.